Customise toolbars on Mac

 Rearrange buttons: Hold down the Command key while you drag an item around in the toolbar, then drop the item when an open space appears.

-Add a button: Choose View > Customise Toolbar, then drag an item from the palette to the toolbar until you see a plus sign .
+Add a button: Choose View > Customise Toolbar, then drag an item from the palette to the toolbar until a plus sign appears.

 Change how buttons appear: For some toolbars, you can show labels with the buttons.
 Choose View > Customise Toolbar, click the Show pop-up menu, then choose an option.

 When you resize a window, toolbar buttons can become hidden as the window narrows.
-To see a list of the hidden items, click the double arrows at the end of the toolbar.
+To show a list of the hidden items, click the double arrows at the end of the toolbar.